• SCCT Dec '23

 The vision behind the Play Cafe, they both told me, was to have a fun and relaxing place for kids to play safely but also to make sure parents didn’t need a vacation after spending a couple of hours there with their kids.

-To that end, there will be no arcade, no loud air blowing through inflatables, and no musical aspects.
+To that end, there is no arcade, no loud air blowing through inflatables, and no musical aspects.
 Of course, kids will be loud but none of the play structures will add to that noise.

 The Indoor Playgrounds